timmy21/pipestat/README.rst

 =============================================================

-**pipestat** is a library for stat dataset via pipeline, which use mongo aggregation framework.
+**pipestat** is a library for stat dataset via pipeline, which use mongo aggregation framework syntax.

 Example
 -------------------------------------------------------------